lentalex627/sitecore-marketplace-table/grid-composer/GRID_COMPOSER_README.md

 ---

-**TableForge** - Built with ❤️ for Sitecore XM Cloud content authors
+**Grid Composer** - Built with ❤️ for Sitecore XM Cloud content authors